 “A man shall not become impurified by his people to defile him.
 They shall not make bald a baldness in their head nor shall they shave the edge of their beard and in their flesh they shall not cut a cut.”

 The context of the passage is explicitly defiling oneself for the dead.
 In this case the Kohanim are forbidden from various mourning practices.
-Not only are they forbidden from coming in contact with the dead bodies of their deceased friends (vv.1ff.) but they are also forbidden from defiling themselves by making bald spots on their heads, by shaving their beards, and by cutting their skin.
-We see here that three of the prohibitions found in Lev 19 and Dt 14 are repeated in Lev 21.
+Not only are they forbidden from coming in contact with the dead bodies of their deceased friends (see verse 1 and following) but they are also forbidden from defiling themselves by making bald spots on their heads, by shaving their beards, and by cutting their skin.
+We see here that three of the prohibitions found in Leviticus 19 and Deuteronomy 14 are repeated in Leviticus 21.
 In all three passages both the implicit and explicit contexts are that of mourning practices.
 Every ancient person knew that one cut one’s skin or shaved one’s head as an act of mourning and it was these acts of mourning that are being prohibited in Lev 19.
 While the mourning connotation of cutting flesh and shaving may not be obvious to the modern reader, we have seen that the Torah itself as well as the later prophets take it as a given that cutting one’s flesh and shaving one’s head are characteristic acts of mourning along with crying and wearing sackcloth.

-Given that destroying/ shaving the beard is mentioned in the context of forbidden mourning rites in both Lev 19 and Lev 21, we must ask whether shaving the beard was also a forbidden mourning rite?
+Given that destroying/ shaving the beard is mentioned in the context of forbidden mourning rites in both Leviticus 19 and Leviticus 21, we must ask whether shaving the beard was also a forbidden mourning rite?
 In other words, is the prohibition to destroy/ shave the beard a general prohibition for all occasions or is it exclusively prohibited as an acts of mourning or sadness.

 That shaving the beard was an act of mourning in ancient times is clear from many biblical passages.
 For example, in the Book of Jeremiah we read about a group of pilgrims mourning the destruction of the Temple: “There came certain men from Shechem, from Shiloh, and from Samaria, eighty men, having their beards shaven and their clothes rent, and having cut themselves, with meal-offerings and frankincense in their hand to bring them to the house of Yehovah.”
 (Jeremiah 41:5).
 We see that these pilgrims were mourning and therefore tore their clothes, cut their skin, and shaved their beards.
 Clearly then shaving the beard was also an act of mourning along with tearing the clothes and cutting the skin.